ungeralexan/data-science-project/project/JWT.md

 ## Authentication

 Authentication is the process of identifying a user through their credentials.
 The user goes to the website, types in their email and password and gets access.
 At this point, the user is authenticated.
-After successful authentication, the user is issued a access token (Jason Web Token).
+After successful authentication, the user is issued an access token (Jason Web Token).
 The access token is used for authorization.

 ## Authorization